 Guided by heritage.
 Connected by culture.
 Honoring the flavors that travel with us.

 El Viajero’s story begins in 1898, when Italian immigrant Phillip Sanna founded National Dairy in Brooklyn, NY.
-Bringing with him the cheese-making traditions of his homeland, Sanna crafted familiar favorites like mozzarella for the growing immigrant communities of New York.
-His knowledge, skill, and respect for authentic methods built the foundation for a brand rooted in craftsmanship and cultural connection.
+Bringing with him the cheese-making traditions of his homeland, Sanna crafted familiar favorites like mozzarella under the brand name “Traveler’s Cheese.”
+As Puerto Rican migration to New York surged in the 1950s and 60s, many newcomers found work inside the National Dairy plant.
+It was there that El Viajero’s next chapter began.

 Demand grew, and the brand transformed.
-Traveler’s Cheese became El Viajero – the Spanish translation of its name, and a reflection of its purpose: to carry familiar flavors across borders, neighborhoods, and generations.
+Traveler’s Cheese became El Viajero, the Spanish translation of its name, and a reflection of its purpose: to carry familiar flavors across borders, neighborhoods, and generations.

 Rooted in craft.
 Honoring culture.
 El Viajero brings a taste of home wherever the journey leads.